Chokster37/Wolf4SDL/README.txt

       a whole tile.

-The following versions of Wolfenstein 3D data files are currently supported:

- - Wolfenstein 3D v1.4 full GT/ID/Activision

 How to play:
 ------------

-To play Wolfenstein 3D with Wolf4SDL, you just have to copy the original data files (e.g. *.WL6) into the same directory as the Wolf4SDL executable.
+To play Wolfenstein 3D with Wolf4SDL, you just have to copy the original data files (*.WL6) into the same directory as the Wolf4SDL executable.
+For best results, use the "Breathing BJ" vgafiles.zip included in the data directory.
-Please make sure, that you use the correct version of the executable with the according data files version as the differences are hardcoded into the binary!

 On Windows SDL.dll and SDL_mixer.dll must also be copied into this directory.
 They are also available at http://www.chaos-software.de.vu